Nikon D300 vs Sony NEX-5T

 The NEX-5T can be obtained in two different colors (black, silver), while the D300 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony NEX-5T is considerably smaller (61 percent) than the Nikon D300.
-However, the NEX-5T is substantially heavier (200 percent) than the D300.
+Moreover, the NEX-5T is substantially lighter (70 percent) than the D300.
 It is worth mentioning in this context that the D300 is splash and dust resistant, while the NEX-5T does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Nikon Lens Catalog (D300) and the Sony E-Mount Lens Catalog (NEX-5T).
 Mirrorless cameras, such as the NEX-5T, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.